utkashd/k4/README.md

 - auth for users? (use something more secure and out-of-the-box, like google?)
 - fix websocket bugs
 - avoid race conditions with file io stuff
-- option to keep gpt home running (uses more memory, less compute)
+- option to keep cyris running (uses more memory, less compute)
 - better device/entity descriptions (it keeps thinking that smart plugs are light switches)
 - make easily extensible. marketplace for additional features